Xpaid/Form/README.md

 # Form
-Form made with HTML CSS and Javascript
+Form made with HTML, internal CSS, and Javascript